Chirag-ahir/JAVA-All-Basic/README.md

 DataType : A data type, in programming, is a classification that specifies which type of value a variable has and what type of mathematical, relational or logical operations can be applied to it without causing an error.

-  Eight types of Datatypes in JAVA
+  Eight Premitive Datatypes in JAVA

  > Byte - 1 Byte